microsoft/aurora/README.md

 Note that this will incur a 500 MB download and that you may need to authenticate with `huggingface-cli login`.

+Please read the [documentation](https://microsoft.github.io/aurora) for more detailed instructions.

 See our [HuggingFace repository `wbruinsma/aurora`](https://huggingface.co/wbruinsma/aurora) for an overview of which models are available.